igorbonadio/toy_compiler/README.md

 ### Objects

 Everything in Likely is an object.
-Everything. _under construction_
+Everything.

 You can send mensages to an object: